mattesmaili/mattesmaili.github.io/_pages/about.md

 ---
 ## About Me ([CV here](https://mattesmaili.github.io/files/Resume.pdf))

-I am currently a third-year PhD student in the Department of Statistics at [Harvard University](https://statistics.fas.harvard.edu/), advised by [Dr. Morgane Austern](https://sites.google.com/view/morganeaustern/home?authuser=0).
+I am currently a rising fourth-year PhD student in the Department of Statistics at [Harvard University](https://statistics.fas.harvard.edu/), advised by [Dr. Morgane Austern](https://sites.google.com/view/morganeaustern/home?authuser=0).
 I am graciously supported by the [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/).
-Broadly, I am interested in the intersection of mathematics with statistical methods, such as universality, free probability, and random matrix theory.
+Broadly, I am interested in the intersection of mathematics with statistical methods, such as universality, free probability, theoretical machine learning, and random matrix theory.
 In June 2022, I completed my B.S. in Pure Mathematics and B.S. in Statistics at [UCLA](https://ww3.math.ucla.edu/).

 Outside of class, I am interested in lots of different things!
-I love playing the [guitar](https://mattesmaili.github.io/files/guitar.png) & piano, cooking, pottery, shooting film photography, playing chess, learning languages, and more.
+I love playing the [guitar](https://mattesmaili.github.io/files/guitar.png) & piano, cooking, making pottery, shooting film photography, tea culture, playing chess, learning languages, and more.
 My favorite artists are the [Beatles](https://open.spotify.com/playlist/07ZKf7841juhmGlI6LMfBd?si=4511ac89f1d14618), the Smiths, Clairo, Nick Drake, Mac DeMarco, and Chopin.

 I do private tutoring for both statistics and mathematics.
-Please feel free to [reach out to me by email](mailto:matthewmallory@fas.harvard.edu) if you would like tutoring for courses in the Harvard Statistics department, or anything else more general.
-Also check out my Instagram page, [Razi ba Riazi](https://www.instagram.com/razibariazi), for cool mathematics videos, PhD advice, and more.
+Please feel free to [reach out to me by email](mailto:matthewmallory@fas.harvard.edu) if you would like tutoring for courses in the Harvard Statistics department, or really anything involving mathematics or statistics.
+Also check out my Instagram page, [Razi ba Riazi](https://www.instagram.com/razibariazi), for cool mathematics videos, PhD advice, and more!

-### Theorem of the Month, May 2025
+### Theorem of the Month, June 2025

-Let us recursively define a sequence by letting $S_1 = 4$ and $S_{n+1} = S_{n}^2 - 2$.
-Then for every prime $p\geq3$, the Mersenne Number $M_p = 2^p-1$ is prime if and only if $M_p$ divides $S_{p-1}$.
-For example, $M_3 = 2^3-1 = 7$ is prime, and $7$ divides $S_{3-1} = S_2 = 4^2-2 = 14$.
+There exists a constant $a = 1.00536773279814724017\ldots$ such that $\lfloor a^{10^{10n}}\rfloor$ is prime for every single $n \in \Z^+$!
+How bizarre is that?

-### Song of the Month, May 2025
+### Song of the Month, June 2025

-**Still Beating (Mac DeMarco):** I love Mac's music, especially the album that [this song](https://open.spotify.com/track/4LpUpiYoZ2M3Z1kmhn4EQo?si=2387e35f8ac34069) is on!
-I wanted tickets to his Boston show but it was only resellers for hundreds of dollars :(
+**Disney Girls (The Beach Boys):** Rest in peace to the legend, Brian Wilson!
+So many Beach Boys songs, such as [this one](https://open.spotify.com/track/17qLiavc8woWHAPAGZD0Py?si=577e8dc30ca84d2d), invoke a sense of nostaliga for a time I never even experienced myself.
+Living near Disneyland myself, I always feel that sense of magic they allude to when I visit.

 ## Publications